World famous Idemitsu blue

 In search of the impossible blue light

 In 1985, Idemitsu Kosan began researching OLED materials.
 The company was exploring the possibility of a new business venture that went beyond the boundaries of its existing petroleum and petrochemical businesses, and its development target was a blue luminescent material, which was considered the most difficult of the three primary colors of light (red, blue, and green) to put into practical use.
-At the time, "inorganic" semiconductors were the electronic materials that were attracting the most attention.
+At the time, "inorganic" semiconductors were attracting the most attention as electronic materials.
 The development of organic luminescent materials was still uncertain.

 Four years after starting development, the research team discovered a fluorescent material called "distyrylarylene" that emits a blue light that is noticeable even in bright places.
 This was a groundbreaking achievement, as blue light was not yet achievable even with inorganic semiconductors at the time.
 In 1997, they discovered a blue dopant called "styrylamine" that significantly improved light output and lifespan.
 They continued to develop technology to extend lifespan and increase efficiency, and finally succeeded in developing a blue luminescent material.